videojs/http-streaming/docs/a-walk-through-vhs.md

 The best way to think of `PlaylistController` is as Tron's Master Control Program, though hopefully it isn't as evil.

 `PlaylistController` is a lot to say.
-So we often refer to it as MPC.
+So we often refer to it as PC.

-If you need to find a place where different modules communicate, you will probably end up in MPC.
-Just about all of `VhsHandler` that doesn't interface with Video.js or other plugins, interfaces with MPC.
+If you need to find a place where different modules communicate, you will probably end up in PC.
+Just about all of `VhsHandler` that doesn't interface with Video.js or other plugins, interfaces with PC.

-MPC's [constructor](https://github.com/videojs/http-streaming/blob/0964cb4827d9e80aa36f2fa29e35dad92ca84111/src/master-playlist-controller.js#L148) does a lot.
+PC's [constructor](https://github.com/videojs/http-streaming/blob/0964cb4827d9e80aa36f2fa29e35dad92ca84111/src/master-playlist-controller.js#L148) does a lot.
 Instead of listing all of the things it does, let's go step-by-step through the main ones, passing the source we had above.

 ```html
 <video-js id="myPlayer" class="video-js" data-setup='{}'>